SwarmStorm/awesome/README.md

 *   [huggingface/transformers.js](https://github.com/huggingface/transformers.js) - State-of-the-art Machine Learning for the web.
 Run 🤗 Transformers directly in your browser, with no need for a server!

-*   [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one Desktop & Docker AI application with built-in RAG, AI agents, No-code agent builder, MCP compatibility,  and more.
+*   [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one AI productivity accelerator.
+On device and privacy first with no annoying setup or configration.

 *   [C-Nedelcu/talk-to-chatgpt](https://github.com/C-Nedelcu/talk-to-chatgpt) - Talk to ChatGPT AI using your voice and listen to its answers through a voice